AbbyB/orie4741/final_report.md

 ### Baseline Models

+After cleaning our dataset, we decided our next step was to begin constructing a few baseline models.
+To do so, we first put eighty percent of our data into a training set and the remaining twenty percent into a test set.
+After this, we built our first baseline classification model that predicted the most common stock value as the label for each respective stock.
+We then determined accuracy on the test set and received accuracy values ranging between 50-55%.
+Our next baseline classification model predicted the previous day’s price as the current day’s price.
+We anticipated that this would be more accurate than the previous model but we instead received accuracy values ranging between 47-52%.
+Thereafter, we tried one more baseline classification model that used a moving average of prices for the previous n days to predict the current day’s stock price, where we varied ‘n’ between the values of 3, 5, 7, and 9 to see if the variation affected our accuracy outputs at all.
+For each respective stock, our accuracy varied from 46-52%.
+Therefore, out of all of our baseline classification models, using the most common stock value seemed to be the most accurate predictor.

+Next, we pursued plotting a few of these baseline models as regression models.
+For these models, we used mean squared error to evaluate our model fit.

 #### Classification
 - Most Common Value - using the most common value in a training set as the prediction for test data
 - Last Value - using the previous day's movement as the prediction for the current day